Back to Blog

 Setting Up Eloquent Models for Vendors and Ads

 When building the vendor ad system for AustinsElite, the first step was modeling the data correctly.
-We needed vendors, their ads, and a clean way to manage them both in the admin and on the frontend.
+I needed vendors, their ads, and a clean way to manage them both in the admin and on the frontend.
 Using Laravel 12’s Eloquent, I set up a Vendor model and a VendorAd model with a one-to-many relationship—each vendor can have multiple ads, but each ad belongs to one vendor.

 The VendorAd model includes fields like title, description, image_url, is_active, and position—the last two being critical for admin control and frontend rendering.
 I added soft deletes and timestamps for auditability, and scoped queries to only return active ads (where('is_active', true)) to keep the frontend lean.